jhumelsine/jhumelsine.github.io/_posts/2024-02-19-chain-of-responsibility-design-pattern.md

 ## Customer Support
 <img src="https://live.staticflickr.com/5706/31270428786_f8a74a905c_b.jpg" alt="Customer Support Bank" title="Image Source: https://live.staticflickr.com/5706/31270428786_f8a74a905c_b.jpg" width = "30%" align="right" style="padding-right: 20px;">

-Everyone has called customer support with an issue.
+Almost everyone has called customer support with an issue at some point.
 Customer support begins with a bank of front-line representatives doing their best to resolve the issue.
 But sometimes, they cannot, because they may not have the authority to resolve a challenging issue.

 The customer may escalate by asking to speak to a manager, who has additional authority to resolve the issue.
 If the manager cannot resolve the issue, then the customer may escalate to the manager’s manager.